Document Guide — Marriage Acceptance Certificate

 Two Routes — Translator-Certified vs. Notary-Verified

-Authentication route and translation requirements differ by destination country and receiving authority.
-The United States and the United Kingdom often follow Route A — Translator-Certified Route (translation completed with gyoseishoshi's certification).
-Singapore, New Zealand, and the Philippines may use Route B — Notary-Verified Route where requested by the receiving authority.
-Our office helps prepare documents for submission across all five jurisdictions.
+Authentication route and translation requirements differ by destination country, receiving authority, document purpose, translation certification format, and whether notary verification is requested.
+The United States and the United Kingdom often follow Route A — Translator-Certified Route, while Singapore, New Zealand, and the Philippines may use Route B — Notary-Verified Route where requested by the receiving authority.
+Written instructions should be checked before quotation, document sequencing, apostille, and translation arrangements.

 🇺🇸